 Tip 12 - RAW & White Balance

-If there’s only one auto setting I’d use from any DSLR camera, it’s auto white balance.
+If there’s only one auto setting I’d use from any mirrorless or DSLR camera, it’s auto white balance.
 Hang on, what is white balance?
 You may ask.
-If you never heard of it, you might be someone who hasn’t used DSLR cameras, or still at beginner level.
+If you never heard of it, you might be someone who hasn’t used mirrorless or DSLR cameras, or still at beginner level.
 In fact, it’s totally OK not to spend too much time worrying about it - no matter if you are amateur or professional.

 I know this might evoke some debate.